What Chili Paste Substitute? – Best Spicy Alternatives

 Read more: 10 Dijon Mustard Substitute You Can Pick Anytime

 You can always make your own red chili paste substitute.
-I have mastered mine for quite some time already after my grandma has taught me.
-I tell you, it even tastes better than the usual chili paste I use.
+I have mastered mine for quite some time already after my grandma taught me and let me tell you, it tastes even better than the usual chili paste I use.
 Would you like to try it?

 What do you need?